urnest/urnest/omnicxy/README.txt

   Complete echo example code is in proto/cxy/echo*.{idl,hh,cc}.

 3. Mapping of Types

   short,long etc map to uint16_t, uint32_t etc - see proto/cxy/p2.hh

-  float, double map to float, double  - see REVISIT
+  float, double map to float, double  - see proto/cxy/p2.hh

-  string maps to std::string
+  string maps to std::string - see proto/cxy/p2.hh

-  sequence maps to std::vector
+  sequence maps to std::vector - see proto/cxy/p5.hh

-  struct maps to struct with same members and generated compare operators.
-Note that the lack of default constructor is deliberate to reduce programming errors - see REVISIT.
-REVISIT: describe mapping to std::pair.
+  struct maps to struct with same members and generated compare operators - see proto/cxy/p4.hh.
+Note that the lack of default constructor is deliberate to reduce programming errors.
+A struct whose name ends in "Pair" and which has two members named first and second is mapped to a std::pair - see proto/cxy/p4.hh

-  enum maps to a type-safe class with inner C++ enum - see REVISIT
+  enum maps to a type-safe class with inner C++ enum - see proto/cxy/p10.hh

-  union maps to a set of classes with a common base class, allowing use of C++ dynamic_cast for discrimination
+  union maps to a set of classes with a common base class, allowing use of C++ dynamic_cast for discrimination - see proto/cxy/p11.hh

   exception maps to C++ class derived from the "default" exception class, which case be specified when invoking omniidl.
 More on this in
   5. Exceptions.

-  object reference, ie reference to interface T, maps to a cxy::IOR<T>, which can be passed to cxy::cref<T> constructor
+  object reference, ie reference to interface T, maps to a cxy::IOR<T>, which can be passed to cxy::cref<T> constructor - see proto/cxy/p15.hh and proto/cxy/p16.hh

-  typedef of basic type maps to a unique C++ type, such that for example typedef short X; and typedef short Y result in distinct types X and Y.
+  typedef of basic type maps to a unique C++ type, such that for example typedef short X; and typedef short Y result in distinct types X and Y - see proto/cxy/p3.hh

-  typedef of struct, sequence, enum, union maps to C++ typedef
+  typedef of struct, sequence, enum, union maps to C++ typedef - see proto/cxy/p5.hh

 4. Parameters and Results